 Problematic Outcomes for The SNP Deployment Optimizer

 Interestingly, costs control the flow of product throughout the supply network when the cost optimizer is used.
-However, SNP does not have a “tie-breaking” logic which can essentially share supply among different child locations.
+However, SNP does not have a “tie-breaking” logic, which can primarily share supply among different child locations.

 There is no nuance here in this design.
 The problem with this is that costs are very binary.
 So there is parent location A, which deploys to child locations B and C. If all other costs are equal, and the cost of nonfulfillment is set as follows: